Information Technology Major, BS (CM)

 The BSIT program is project based.
 Every exercise assigned throughout the BSIT is designed to be of the kind that a student might encounter in his or her work: collaboration, competence, and outcomes assessment are the hallmark characteristics of the program.
 Students will learn how to use IT to solve real-world problems within the context of a field in which they wish to work.
 Graduates will be familiar with, and be able to apply, the following core information technologies to solve business problems:

 - web technologies

-In addition, the BSIT program offers two specialization tracks: information architecture2 and systems administration.
+In addition, the BSIT program offers four specialization tracks: business intelligence2, computer forensics2, information architecture2 and systems administration.

 As part of its program to maintain accreditation with the Association to Advance Collegiate Schools of Business (AACSB), the College of Management faculty has formally adopted learning objectives for each of its seven degree programs and periodically conducts assessments to ensure student learning for each learning objective and to identify opportunities for curriculum improvement.

 The learning objectives for the Bachelor of Science in Information Technology (BSIT) Program are for students to:

 - Design information systems to better support business processes and strategies.